algorandfoundation/specs/dev/crypto.md

 for the Byzantine Fault Tolerance protocol, and (2) rerandomize its random seed.

+### SHA512-256
+Algorand uses [SHA-256 algorithm][sha256] to allow verification of Algorand's state and transactions on environments where SHA512_256 is not supported.

 ### SUBSET-SUM
 Algorand uses [SUBSET-SUM algorithm][sumhash] which is a quantum-resilient hash function.
 This function is used by the [Merkle Keystore](merklekeystore) to commit on